In consulting, your personal reputation is everything. It is the one thing by which everything else in your career revolves around.

 The project-specific learning materials tend to just materialize when you need them.
 So, everyone tends to learn the same things at the same time in the lifecycle of their role on a project.

 Then there are the things one learns across multiple projects… the skills of being a savvy consultant.
 Most people will learn these skills within their first two years of their consulting career.

 Some will learn some elements of this through their firm’s new consultant training.
 Others will learn through feedback.
 And finally, others will learn through trial and error.

-Up until lately, there really wasn't an obvious way for one to accelerate this learning... to much earlier in your career where it is actually the most useful.
+Up until recently, there really wasn’t an obvious way for one to accelerate this learning too much earlier in their career when it is actually the most useful.

 But now my program How to Succeed in Management Consulting (HSMC) is officially available.